Wills Power of Attorney Legal Advice How it Works Pricing

 • If your children, under the legal guardian’s care, could still do their regular activities such as their school, extra-curricular activities, and hobbies;

-• If the legal guardian has children of their own – if they have the capacity to care for your children as well;
+• If the legal guardian has children of their own – if they have the the ability to make room and spare finances to care for your child, or children, as well;

 Your Will

 It is your Will that can cover who will look after your children following your death.
 The documents that you can choose from will depend on your situation.
-As mentioned above, you want to choose wisely the guardian you will appoint for your children.
+As mentioned above, you want to choose guardianship wisely to prepare best for if the worst circumstances occur.

 Testamentary Trusts

 To appoint a legal guardian for your children you simply need to create a clause in your Will as part of your estate plan.
-You also need to tell the person before you appoint them so it doesn’t come as a surprise upon your death.
+This forms the legal document which validates the guardian appointed.
+You also need to tell the person before you appoint for guardianship so it doesn't come as a surprise upon your death, and that they have the ability to do so.

 During this process you will need to answer a few simple questions prepared by our Australian Solicitors to explain your reasons for making your decision.
 The legal advisers at Safewill will check it over to see that everything is clear and valid before the courts.
 You’ll then be able to print it, sign it, and store it somewhere safe.